osg-htc/docs/docs/worker-node/install-singularity.md

 While reasonable for some sites, this is not required as there are currently no public kernel exploits for this issue; any exploits are patched by Red Hat when they are discovered.

-!!! warning
-    If you modify `/etc/singularity/singularity.conf`, carefully test any upgrade procedures.
-    RPM will not automatically merge your changes with new upstream configuration keys, which may cause a broken install or inadvertently change the site configuration.
-Singularity renames configuration keys more frequently than typical OSG software.

-    Look for `.rpmnew` files after upgrades and merge in any changes to the defaults.

 ### Validating singularity ###